theasp/mini-ci/README.txt

   └────

-  Mini-CI started in foreground mode, downloaded the repository, then ran all the tasks in the `tasks.d' directory.
-Notice that it also sent 3 mail notifications due to update, poll and tasks transitioning from `UNKNOWN' to `RECOVER'.
+  Mini-CI started in foreground mode, downloaded the repository, then ran all the tasks in the tasks.d directory.
+Notice that it also sent 3 mail notifications due to update, poll and tasks transitioning from UNKNOWN to RECOVER.
 The default email settings will only send mail when they change state.
 The process is still running and will check the repository for changes every 10 minutes.

-  You can stop the daemon by pressing `ctrl-c', or by running `mini-ci -m quit' in the job directory in another shell.
+  You can stop the daemon by pressing ctrl-c, or by running mini-ci -m quit in the job directory in another shell.

 7.2 Starting the Mini-CI Daemon as a User ─────────────────────────────────────────

-  The easiest way to run Mini-CI as a user is to have `cron' start it.
+  The easiest way to run Mini-CI as a user is to have cron start it.
   For instance, the following crontab will start Mini-CI every 10 minutes, and if it is already running for that job directory it will exit quietly, otherwise it will poll the repository for any updates it